 Horace appeared behind Wullie, his smile twisting and an unusual flush ridging his pallid cheeks.
 The reindeer horns on the normally dapper vampire’s head were ridiculous.
 Bells.
 The horns had bells.
 She refused to pay attention to Wullie sitting quivering in front of her, one paw raised, his eyes fixed on her jacket pocket.

-A slow grin spread on Cullen’s face.
+A slow grin spread on Killian’s face.
 “I think he’s expecting something.”

 “That’s because he has more hair than brain.”